Our Dedicated Staff

 Josh Thunder Little, Student Assistant

-Josh is a third year student double majoring in History and Native American studies.
+Josh is a fourth year student double majoring in History and Native American studies.
 He is a member of the Oglala Lakota Nation.
-Josh enjoys working with the community that traditions are not forgotten.
-Josh maintains that understanding identity is key identity is key to one’s life and he helps other to maintain their identity.
+Josh enjoys working with the community and ensuring that traditions are not forgotten.
+Josh maintains that understanding identity is key to one’s life and he helps other to maintain their identity.
 Sara M. Medel, Student Assistant